BlazOrazem/numencode/readme.md

 The URL for the admin dashboard should be your APP_URL (in .env file) followed by /admin, eg.: http://www.numencode.app/admin

-The manager credentials are set by the php artisan project:setup command.
+The manager credentials are set by the php artisan project:install command.

-## Front-end workflow with Laravel Mix
+# Front-end workflow with Laravel Mix

 Install [Node.js](https://nodejs.org/) on your system.